Fees and Charges (2026)

 • Association of Municipalities of the Autonomous Region of the Azores;

-• Association of Consumers of the Azores Region;
+• Consumer Association of the Azores Region;

 • Portuguese Association for Consumer Protection;

-• Azores Chamber of Commerce and Industry;
+• Chamber of Commerce and Industry of the Azores;

 Article 8

-(Social Bodies)
+(Governing Bodies)

-1. CIMARA has the following corporate bodies:
+1. CIMARA has the following governing bodies:

 • General Assembly;